87% of C-Suite Executives Plan on Investing More in Live Events

 Obviously events are powerful.
 And there's plenty of advice on marketing them like Michael Brenner's recent "15 Event Marketing Tips."

 But that means marketing them is going to get tougher.
 Not only does it seem we might be nearing saturation, but as @GaryVee says, eventually marketers ruin everything.
 (Think ruin is the word he used?
 Without a colorful modifier?)
-So it's time for smart marketers to get creative in optimizing event promotion preemptively.
+So it's time for smart marketers to get creative in optimizing event promotion preemptively, and maximizing events is a great use case of intent data for marketing.

 Understanding the Role of Contact Level™ Intent Data